bigboards/bigboards-docs/docs/tints.rst

 Technology Tints
 =======================================================================================================================
-Technology tints bring your favorite stack to the hex.
+Technology tints bring your favorite stack to the Hex.
 It allows you to get started with your technology stack as fast as possible.
 We currently have two tech-tints available; one for Hadoop 2.2.0 and one for ElasticSearch, but expect a lot more of them in the near future.

 If you have a suggestion for a tint, you may always send us your ideas.
 Or you can always create one yourself.

 Data Tints
 =======================================================================================================================
 We wrapped some of the publicly available datasets in what we call a data tint.
-They share the ease of use of technology tints but instead of bringing a stack to the hex, they will bring the data you can use within your stack.
+They share the ease of use of technology tints but instead of bringing a stack to the Hex, they will bring the data you can use within your stack.

 Educational Tints
 =======================================================================================================================
 We want to make it as easy as possible to learn about new technologies, which is why we introduced educational tints.
-This type of tints bring documentation and tutorials to your hex.
+This type of tints bring documentation and tutorials to your Hex.